caesar225/MAT496-capstone-project/README.md

 Conditional branches (e.g., missing context detection)

-LangSmith: Used for debugging prompts, node behavior, and structured outputs

 This project also reflects how LLMs can automate tasks that require extensive reading and comparison, demonstrating a real-world application of the course concepts.